smileart/sanigate/README.md

 cat ./scripts/CoolDude.sh | sanigate | bash
 cat ./scripts/base64.sh | sanigate | sh

-# This one is a false positive (GPT being paranoid, I guess)
+# Sometimes this one is a false positive (GPT being paranoid, I guess)
 cat ./scripts/good.sh | sanigate | sh

 # This one is a tricky one (sometimes it's a false negative, although nobody wants some nasty assware on their system)